 The USA Sevens debuted at the Home Depot Center in Los Angeles, California in February 2004, marking the first time the United States ever hosted an official IRB event of this magnitude and world importance.
 The tournament is now held in the party capital of the world, Las Vegas.

 With 16 Nations, 44 Games and 3 days of incredible days of action, USA Sevens is fast becoming one of the most exciting sporting events in the United States.
-The tournament saw a massive increase in attendance over 2010, by the order of 36%.
-By all accounts the fans really embraced the event, and made the 2011 USA 7s the biggest and most commercially successful rugby event ever.
-USA Sevens expects attendance to grow to increase again in 2012, especially since the tournament is adding a third event on Friday (2/10) night.
+The tournament has continued to see a massive increase in attendance for the past several years.
+By all accounts the fans really embraced the event, and made the 2013 USA 7s the biggest and most commercially successful rugby event ever.
+USA Sevens expects attendance to grow to increase again in 2014, especially since the tournament is adding a third event on Friday (1/24) night.